-About 1 in 10 American will be somehow involved in an alcohol related accident at some point in their lives.
+About 1 in 10 Americans will be somehow involved in an alcohol-related accident at some point in their lives.

 BAC levels and Time

-With all the talk about motorcycle safety, it’s amazing how many risk are truly taken on a bike.
+With all the talk about motorcycle safety, it’s amazing how many risks are truly taken on a bike.
 27% of accidents in 2007 involved a drunk motorcycle operator.

-It should be no surprise to anyone that the highest rates of drunk driving is between the ages of 21-24.
-The highest rate of fatal crashes (75%) occur between midnight and 3 AM.
+It should be no surprise to anyone that the highest rates of drunk driving are between the ages of 21-24.
+The highest rate of fatal crashes (75%) occurs between midnight and 3 AM.

 Man VS. Woman

-Men are roughly twice as likely to drive under the influence that a women.
+Men are roughly twice as likely to drive under the influence than a woman.